openclarity/vmclarity/rfc/extend-misconfiguration-scanners.md

 ## UI

-This RFC changes the `Finding` components related to misconfigurations shown on the UI by using updated models.
+This RFC changes the `Finding` components related to misconfigurations shown on the UI by using updated API models.